Some Career Highlights and Forensic Achievements of Dr. Raymond Singer

 2009: Served as an expert witness in a neurotoxicity case at the appellate level, wherein the appeals court judge accepted my opinion, overturned the lower court, and concluded that the claimant's injuries included chemical sensitivity, as well as toxic encephalopathy.
 In Washington State Board of Industrial Appeals Re: Steven Vaughn.

-2009: On May 5, 2009, the court in Nicole Alexander et al. vs. Bozeman Motors, Inc., Montana 19th Judicial District Court, Gallatin, County, Cause No. DV-05-699, ruled that my time-tested use of scientific methodology in the neurotoxicity field, and that the field of neurotoxicity in which I engage, is reliable.
+2009: On May 5, 2009, the court in Nicole Alexander et al. vs. Bozeman Motors, Inc., Montana 19th Judicial District Court, Gallatin, County, Cause No. DV-05-699, ruled that my testimony was based on "time-tested use of scientific methodology in the neurotoxicity field", and that the field of neurotoxicity in which I engage is reliable.

 2010: Authored an updated chapter on Forensic Neurotoxicology - Singer, R. (2010): Forensic neurotoxicology.
 In the Handbook of Forensic Neuropsychology, Second Edition.
 New York: Springer.